 A reservation and permit are required for camping at Rob Hill.
 Use of a campsite is $125 per site per night, with a maximum stay of 3 nights.
 Payments are by credit card only; fees are non-refundable.
 A minimum of three working days is required to process reservations.

-Military: All veterans and active duty personnel get a reduced rate on campground use.
+Military: All veterans, retired and active duty personnel get a reduced rate on campground use.
 Use of campsite is $75 per site per night.
 Military members must present a valid military ID with application form.

 2017 Rob Hill Campground Application and Payment Form PDF